 In addition to traditional academic courses, the district offers a number of unique programs.
 For example, at the high school level, Duanesburg offers the Project Lead the Way program; distance learning courses; Advanced Placement classes; computer labs; advanced technology classes such as Production Systems, Video Editing and Special Education inclusion programs.
 Focus is also placed on Response to Intervention (RtI) in English, math and social studies.
 The district offers Special Education to meet a variety of student needs.

 At the elementary level, students are offered innovative courses and activities, including STEM-focused programs and a Lego Robotics Club.

-District priorities concentrate on preparing students to meet New York State Regents graduation requirements and providing additional assistance, such as Response to Intervention (RTI) to students who are struggling to meet the state’s learning standards.
-The district’s graduation rate consistently tops 90 percent.
+District priorities concentrate on preparing students to meet New York State Regents graduation requirements and providing additional assistance, such as Response to Intervention (RTI) to support students in meeting the state’s learning standards.